camAtGitHub/rancher-storage-rbd/README.md

 ## Bugs

-Not a bug of mine, but I suspect with 'rbd' when you stop the 'stack' Rancher is producing the events:
+Not a bug of mine, but with 'rancher-rbd' driver when you stop the 'stack' Rancher is producing the events:
 `11/03/2019 14:11:49time="2019-03-11T04:11:49Z" level=info msg=unmount.request name="VOLUMENAME_HERE"
 11/03/2019 14:11:49time="2019-03-11T04:11:49Z" level=info msg=unmount.response name="VOLUMENAME_HERE"`

 But the rbd device never gets unmounted, even though the stack is stopped.
 Although the volume will get unmounted etc in a failover / follow-host-container event.
 Just seems this situation is not catered for.